 You should also note if you feel mild discomfort or spotting between 14 and 20 weeks of your pregnancy.
 In addition to these two, you should also watch out for the following signs that are indicative of incompetent cervix symptoms.

 - Constant sensation of pressure in the pelvic area

 - Change in vaginal discharge whether in the colour or smell

 - Light vaginal bleeding between the second and third trimester

 These incompetent cervix symptoms may not seem significant at first.
 But it’s best to get a check-up if you spot any of them.
 If your doctor spots the condition, you will likely have to undergo surgery.

 An emergency procedure called cerclage is usually the one that you’ll be advised if you’re diagnosed with an incompetent cervix.
 In this procedure, the doctor will sew back your weakened cervix into its closed position.
 This prevents the baby from slipping out.

-The only issue is that the procedure might put you at risk of maternal hemorrhage, uterine rupture, cervical laceration, and bladder rupture, in addition to premature labour.
+The only issue is that the procedure might put you at risk of maternal haemorrhage, uterine rupture, cervical laceration, and bladder rupture, in addition to premature labour.
 Although the likelihood of these conditions is not high, your doctor may still advise the procedure, because it can be life-saving.